Why Connection is Necessary for Healing

 Out of all the eczema warriors I have met online and in person, one common theme that keeps coming up is our fear to connect with others and share our stories.
 For many, eczema has created insecurities and fear around intimately connecting with others, especially those who may be eczema-free.

-Because of its severe symptoms, the last thing I wanted to do, growing up with eczema, was show that vulnerable side to someone else and possibly receive judgement in return.
+Because of its severe symptoms, the last thing I wanted to do, growing up with eczema, was show that vulnerable side to someone else and possibly receive judgment in return.
 It was a risk I wasn’t willing to take.
 No way.

 ...Until I started realizing that my vulnerability and sharing of my eczema journey inspired others to do the same.
 And when I connected with other warriors and shared my story and suffering from eczema, I created purpose and meaning in my life and the lives around me.